huggingface/transformers/docs/source/en/autoregressive_generation.md

     ></video>
 </figure>

-The process depicted above is repeated iteratively until some stopping criteria is reached.
+The process depicted above is repeated iteratively until some stopping condition is reached.
 Ideally, this stopping condition is dictated by the model, which should learn when to output an end-of-sequence (EOS) token.
 When this doesn't happen, generation stops when some pre-defined maximum length is reached.

-Properly setting up the token selection step and the stopping criteria is essential to make your model behave as you'd expect on your task.
+Properly setting up the token selection step and the stopping condition is essential to make your model behave as you'd expect on your task.
 That is why we have a [`~generation.GenerationConfig`] file associated with each model, which contains a good default generative parameterization and is loaded alongside your model.

 Let's talk code!
 If you're interested in basic usage of an LLM, using our high-level [pipeline](pipeline_tutorial) interface is a candidate starting point.
 However, LLMs often require advanced features like quantization and fine control of the token selection step, which is best done through our [`~generation.GenerationMixin.generate`].
 Autoregressive generation with LLMs is also resource-intensive, and should be executed in a GPU for adequate throughput.